aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/management/compress-spreadsheet/_index.md

 - **Developer‑friendly** – Aspose.Cells Cloud offers SDK libraries in multiple languages, enabling rapid development with comprehensive documentation.
 - **Reduced labor costs** – Eliminates the need for dedicated personnel to consolidate documents manually.
-- **Pay‑per‑use** – No upfront investment; you only pay for the API calls you actually make.
+- **Pay‑per‑use pricing** – No upfront investment; you only pay for the API calls you actually make.
-- **Zero maintenance** – No servers to maintain, no software updates, and no compatibility concerns.
+- **No server maintenance required** – No servers to maintain, no software updates, and no compatibility concerns.

 ## How to Use the Compress Spreadsheet API with SDKs